Roche Abbey: Despoliation

 The Roche Abbey records have been either lost or destroyed, so there are no accounts of the abbey's activities, other than that there were 14 monks and an unknown number of novices at the time of the dissolution by Henry VIII on 23 June 1538.
-It was this that lead to the abbey being reduced to ruins, although the surviving parts of the walls of the north and south transepts are still impressive.
+It was this that led to the abbey being reduced to ruins, although the surviving parts of the walls of the north and south transepts are still impressive.
 The local community at time of the dissolution decided they had first right of claim on Roche Abbey and its possessions.
-A very detailed account exists citing the terrible destruction of the abbey and its valuable artefacts.
 Timber, lead and stone were also removed in vast quantities.